 What is The Courage Classic?

-A renowned cycling event in Colorado since 1989, the Courage Classic is a three-day journey fueled by individual and team fundraising efforts that benefit Children’s Hospital Colorado.
-More than 2,000 cyclists, hundreds of volunteers, and several sponsors and friends participate each year to support the greatest needs of Children’s Colorado.
-Beginning and ending in Leadville, this 157-mile course through Summit County during the summertime makes it one of the most picturesque cycling tours in the state.
+A renowned cycling event in Colorado since 1989, the Courage Classic is a two-day journey fueled by individual and team fundraising efforts that benefit Children’s Hospital Colorado.
+Thousands of cyclists, hundreds of volunteers, and several sponsors and friends participate each year to support the greatest needs of Children’s Hospital Colorado.
+Beginning and ending in Copper Mt Resort, this 157-mile course through Summit County during the summertime makes it one of the most picturesque cycling tours in the state.

 The Gene Team

 This amazing team was created and has been captained by Laurie Bernstein, MS, RD, FADA since 1999.
 Our mission is to support the incredible patients and families of the Clinical Genetics and Metabolism section.
 As the team continues to grow Morgan Drumm, DTR and Sommer Gaughan, RD, CSO plan to join Laurie as co-captains for the upcoming 2021 ride year.
 Riders of this team include clinicians, patients, family members, friends, and sponsors.
 The Clinical Genetics and Metabolism section provides medical and nutrition management to patients across Colorado and Wyoming.
 Money raised by The Gene Team has helped to provide life sustaining formula, specialty medical food, family conference attendance, camps, educational tools, ropes course, and research.
 Passion and dedication to the children and families of the Clinical Genetics and Metabolism section has driven The Gene Team to raise more than $1.25 million over the past 20 years.

 Look for our wonderful jerseys and swag along the course…